meteor/meteor/content/routing.md

 As we discussed in the introduction, the URL is really just a serialization of some part of the client-side state the user is looking at.
 Although parameters can only be strings, it's possible to convert any type of data to a string by serializing it.

-In general if you want to store arbitrary serializable data in a URL param, you can use [`EJSON.stringify()`](http://docs.meteor.com/#/full/ejson_stringify) to turn it onto a string.
+In general if you want to store arbitrary serializable data in a URL param, you can use [`EJSON.stringify()`](http://docs.meteor.com/#/full/ejson_stringify) to turn it into a string.
 You'll need to URL-encode the string using [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to remove any characters that have meaning in a URL:

 ```js
 FlowRouter.setQueryParams({data: encodeURIComponent(EJSON.stringify(data))});